kingsdigitallab/kdl-dts-server/README.md

 ## Must

+* test the static generator with github
 * add a github action to generate static DTS from thornton corpus
-* parametrise the DTS server
-* parametrise the SDTS generator
-* test the static generator with github

 ## Should